vault27/Foundation/bgp.md

 - Internet de facto protocol, Routing protocol of Intenet, Port 179 TCP, EGP
 - BGP knows the next-hop but not the outgoing interface
 - IGP must be able to perform recursion otherwise the route cannot be used
-- In general, it is an application, which establishes connection and exchange information: IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - It is not binded to interface, we just configure neighbors and then connect to them according to routing table
 - It does not use metric like IGP to calculate best route, it uses many steps and PAs
 - Only one BGP process can be launched with VRFs and using local-as option to send different AS number
 - If we use VRF, one BGP process, one AS number, different neighbors for different VRFs
-- Path vector protocol
 - Updates are sent only after changes in network
 - Metric: attributes
 - Does not know about all networks, knows only about neighboors
-- Use of BGP for Routing in Large-Scale Data Centers - RFC 7938: private ASN, single-hop, AS numbering to avoid path hunting, timers hardening, BFD
 - Very slow convergance by design, Hello - 60 sec, Dead - 180 sec
 - ECMP to work: AS Path should be absolutely identical
 - The AD Values: eBGP - 20, iBGP - 200